kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 ]
 </code></pre>

-This first function is called <code>buildNewArrays()</code>: it's important to note that running this function against our data is the catalyst for loading content onto the page.
-In other words, when we run <code>buildNewArrays(temperatureInfo)</code>, it runs other functions that help display and format the content.
+This first function is called <code>formatData()</code>: it's important to note that this function against our data is the catalyst for loading content onto the page.
+In other words, when we run <code>formatData(temperatureInfo)</code>, it runs other functions that help display and format the content.

-<code>buildNewArrays()</code> looks like this:
+<code>formatData()</code> looks like this:
 <pre><code class="language-javascript">
-function buildNewArrays(outerArray) {
+function formatData(outerArray) {

   outerArray.map(innerArray => {